cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 a byte string as described in this section.
 The encoding is summarized in {{jumptable}}.

-The initial byte of each data item contains both information about the major type (the high-order 3 bits, described in {{majortypes}}) and additional information (the low-order 5 bits).
-When the value of the additional information is less than 24, it is directly used as a small unsigned integer.
-When it is 24 to 27, the additional bytes for a variable-length integer immediately follow; the values 24 to 27 of the additional information specify that its length is a 1-, 2-, 4-, or 8-byte unsigned integer, respectively.
-Additional information value 31 is used for indefinite-length items, described in {{indefinite}}.
+The initial byte of each encoded data item contains both information about the major type (the high-order 3 bits, described in
+{{majortypes}}) and additional information (the low-order 5 bits).
+Additional information value
+31 is used for indefinite-length items, described in {{indefinite}}.
 Additional information values 28 to 30 are reserved for future expansion.

-In all additional information values, the resulting integer is interpreted depending on the major type.
-It may represent the actual
+Additional information values from 0 to 27 describes how to construct an "argument", possibly consuming additional bytes.
+For major type 7 and additional information 25 to 27 (floating point numbers), there is a special case; in all other cases the additional information value, possibly combined with following bytes, the argument constructed is an unsigned integer.

+When the value of the
+additional information is less than 24, it is directly used as the argument's value.
+When it is 24 to 27, the argument's value is held in the following 1, 2, 4, or 8, respectively, bytes, in network byte order.

+The meaning of this argument depends on the major type.
-data: for example, in integer types, the resulting integer is used for the value itself.
-It may instead supply length information: for example, in byte strings it gives the length of the byte string data that follows.
+For example, in major type 0, the argument is the value of the data item itself (and in major type 1 the value of the data item is computed from the argument); in major type 2 and 3 it gives the length of the string data in bytes that follows; and in major types 4 and 5 it is used to determine the number of data items enclosed.

+If the encoded sequence of bytes ends before the end of a data item would be reached, that encoding is not well-formed.
+If the encoded sequence of bytes still has bytes remaining after the outermost encoded item is parsed, that encoding is not a single well-formed CBOR item.

 A CBOR decoder implementation can be based on a jump table with all 256 defined values for the initial byte ({{jumptable}}).
 A decoder in